 On the command line, I then ran

 git checkout master.
-I went to the GitHub UI, found the commit I wanted, and grabbed its commit hash by clicking the little "copy" icon next to it in the commit list.
-Then I ran
+I went to the GitHub UI, found the commit I wanted from the other branch, and grabbed its commit hash by clicking the little "copy" icon next to it in the commit list.
+Then I went back to the terminal and ran

 git cherry-pick long-hash-here-pasted-from-github.

 Finally, I pushed it up to GitHub with